Mrcubix/Touch-Gestures-Doc/getting_started/hold_setup_gesture.md

 ```

 You are now on the second part of the setup screen. \
-Here you can configure the Binding that will be triggered by the **Tap** gesture.
+Here you can configure the Binding that will be triggered by the **Hold** gesture.

 ```{note}
 A Binding is a key, mouse button, or any actions that may be triggered by another plugin.